-Unique Compositions in a Photographer's Dream
+Unique Compositions in a Photographer's Dream Location

 In this landscape photography vlog, I fulfilled a dream and travel to one of the most photographed countries in the world.
 Ever since I started my landscape photography journey, I wanted to go visit Iceland to witness first hand the epic landscapes and waterfalls this country has to offer.

-I leave the beautiful landscapes of the UK behind, and fly to Reykjavík where I pick up my rental motorhome that will be my accomodation for the week, more about that later.
+I leave the beautiful landscapes of the UK behind, and fly to Reykjavík where I pick up my rental motorhome that will be my accommodation for the week, more about that later.
 I drive north to Snæfellsjökull, and spend the day visiting the Black Church and bird covered coastlines and exploring amazing waterfalls that are just a short walking distance from parks along the main road.

 I arrived at, Kirkjufell Mountain and the gorgeous Kirkjufellsfoss.
 It was around 8:00pm so there were still plenty of photographers around.
 I explored the place for a couple of hours as well as the nearby town of Grundarfjörður, until the sun started to set and I had the place to myself.